Here are some places to check out around Old Montreal…

 SHOPPING in Old Montreal is easy: Just prowl the cobblestone streets for trendy fashion boutiques.
-Check out the rich-hipster-haven Rooney on Notre-Dame, high-fashion stores SSENSE and Reborn on Rue Saint-Paul, or Clusier Habilleur on McGill for dapper gentlemen-style clothes.
+Check out the rich-hipster-haven Rooney on Notre-Dame, high-fashion stores SSENSE on Rue Saint-Paul, or Clusier Habilleur on McGill for dapper gentlemen-style clothes.

 FOOD is found every couple of steps and your tastebuds can take a trip around the world in one day.
 Olive & Gourmando on Saint-Paul is packed nonstop for a reason: It’s simply amazing.
 Try Dolcetto & Co for pizza, Gibby’s for a hearty old-style meal, Le Local to break the bank (and not even care), or seafood paradise Chez Delmo which is popular with the gays on Thursday evenings.
 If you want cheaper eats, try one of the new food trucks to line the streets.